timo-reymann/SchemaNest/README.md

 ## Features

-- [TBD] Supports uploading and versioning JSON schemas to a central repository.
+- Supports uploading and versioning JSON schemas to a central repository.
 - [TBD] Provides a web interface for browsing and searching schemas.
-- [TBD] CLI tool for uploading schemas from the command line.
+- CLI tool for uploading schemas from the command line.

 ## Requirements

-> tbd
+- Postgres for production usage (SQLite is only recommended for evaluation and smaller instances)

 ## Installation